 Nationwide Programme for Prevention and Treatment of Retinopathy of Prematurity

 We launched this initiative in 2001.
 We opened and equipped 19 specialist laser therapy centres allowing the diagnosis and treatment of children whose retina has been damaged due to premature birth.
 By the end of 2017, the Foundation equipped all neonatal intensive care units and ophthalmology wards in Poland with 125 ophthalmoscopes (devices used to see inside the fundus of the eye) and 27 laser devices.
-By the end of 2018, doctors have examined and diagnosed 241 118 prematurely born babies.
-Doctors saved the eyesight of 9 780 babies!
+By the end of 2019, doctors have examined and diagnosed 248 096 prematurely born babies.
+As a result, doctors saved the eyesight of 10 357 babies!

 Nationwide Programme for Non-invasive Respiratory Support of New-borns

 We launched this initiative in 2003.
 Our goal is to lower the number of cases in which mechanical ventilation of premature babies and new-borns is necessary.
 Mechanical ventilation often leads to severe pulmonary complications, whereas, a non-invasive method does not require for the infant to be intubated.
 It is also safe to use on even the smallest new-borns.
-We bought 760 devices and doctors used them in 55 552 cases.
+We bought 798 devices to overhaul the system of breathing support in neonatal care in Poland!

 Nationwide Programme for Early Cancer Diagnosis in Children

 We launched this initiative in 2009.
 The aim of this medical programme is to create a nationwide system of an early cancer diagnosis for young patients.
-To achieve this we equipped cancer diagnostics centres and oncology wards.
-We bought 80 sophisticated ultrasound systems and 6 CT scanners.
+To achieve this we equipped 80 cancer diagnostics centres and oncology wards.
 We also equipped a sophisticated ONCOLAB with devices worth PLN 2 000 000.
 An early cancer diagnosis is detrimental in establishing a successful treatment plan.

 Nationwide Programme for Treating Limb Defects in Children